cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-DTQTIS-POLARISATION HR-EN.md

 # Context

-CS Group responsabilities for BPDF models and applicability to high spatial resolution are as follows:
+CS Group responsabilities for BPDF models and high -space applicability are as follows:
 * Bibliographic research, synthesis, simulations

 The features are as follows:
-* Identification of BPDF models in the scientific literature (natural or artificial surfaces).
+* Identification of BPDF models in scientific literature (natural or artificial surfaces).
-* Application of the Maignan code to evaluate the Nadal, Bréon, Maignan and Litvinov models on POLDER data.
+* Application of the Maignan code to assess the Nadal, Bréon, Maignan and Litvinov models on Polder data.
-* Simulation of the polarized field at TOA with the SOS radiative transfer code.
+* Simulation of the polarized field in the TOA with the SOS radiative transfer code.
-* Analysis of the angular and spectral variation of the degree of polarization (DOP) on the surface and at the TOA.
+* Analysis of the angular and spectral variation of the degree of polarization (DOP) on the surface and toa.

 # Project implementation

 The project objectives are as follows:
-* Bibliographic review of bidirectional polarization models (BPDF) adaptable to high spatial resolution sensors.
+* Bibliographical review of BIRECTIONAL POLARIZATION MODELS (BPDF) adaptable to high spatial resolution sensors.
-* Test of application of these models to discretize the types of surfaces observable from space.
+* Application test of these models to discretize the types of surfaces observable from space.

 The processes for carrying out the project are:
 * Bibliography, study, simulations, regular meetings